Janowoj/media/README.md

 - what is the query string for this request? (?userId=1, -, -)
 - what is the method for this request?
 (GET, POST, DELETE)
 - what is the body for this request? (-, {title, userId}, -)

+6.  export const {
+    useFetchAlbumsQuery,
+    useAddAlbumMutation,
+    useDeleteAlbumMutation,
+    } = albumsApi;
+    export {albumsApi};

+7. We don,t need combineReducers() function anymore, with RTK Query we will use couple different connction points.
+Inside reducer as a trick instead of 'albums' we can use [albumsApi.reducerPath]property.

+8. This is not required, but it is a good practice to export all of the hooks from the store/index.js file. export {useFetchAlbumsQuery} from './apis/albumsApi';

+9. We are going to use the hooks inside of the components.
+This component is AlbumsList.js.

+const {data, isLoading, error} = useFetchAlbumsQuery(user.id);

+We don't need to use useEffect hook anymore.